 For recurrent testicular cancer, treatment usually includes chemotherapy and surgery.
 If the cancer was stage I and returns during active surveillance, then the most common treatment is chemotherapy with 3 or 4 cycles of BEP or 4 cycles of EP depending on the stage of the cancer.
 If the cancer is only in the retroperitoneal lymph nodes and is a pure seminoma, then radiation therapy is the usual treatment.
 If the cancer is only in the retroperitoneal lymph nodes and is a non-seminoma, RPLND only may be considered instead of chemotherapy.

-The standard treatment for recurrent testicular cancer that has previously been treated with chemotherapy is 4 cycles of additional chemotherapy.
-The standard chemotherapy regimens include VeIP and TIP.
-Sometimes, high-dose chemotherapy with stem cell transplantation may be used but it is not known if high-dose chemotherapy works better than standard-dose chemotherapy.
+The standard treatment for recurrent testicular cancer that has previously been treated with chemotherapy is either 4 cycles of standard-dose chemotherapy or 2 to 3 cycles of high-dose chemotherapy.
+The standard-dose chemotherapy regimens include VeIP and TIP.
+High-dose chemotherapy usually includes carboplatin, etoposide, and sometimes other drugs.
+It is not known if high-dose chemotherapy works better than standard-dose chemotherapy.
 If chemotherapy is given, any remaining masses are managed the same way that they are after initial chemotherapy (see above).
 A recurrence more than 2 years after treatment should be removed surgically if possible.
 Chemotherapy may or may not be recommended after surgery.